jultty/blog/content/notes/waypipe.md

 AcceptEnv XDG_RUNTIME_DIR
 ```

-And finaly, from the client's shell:
+Make sure you have Waypipe installed on both server and client.
+Finally, from the client's shell:

 ```shell
 waypipe ssh user@server foot